paugier/mercurial-jupyterbook/book/advanced-concepts/concepts.md

 a file quickly.
 This approach works so well that it has since been copied by several other revision control systems.

-{ref}`fig-concepts-snapshot` illustrates the idea.
+{numref}`fig-concepts-snapshot` illustrates the idea.
 In an entry in a revlog's index file, Mercurial stores the range of entries from the data file that it must read to reconstruct a particular revision.

 ## Aside: the influence of video compression